top of page

 Because children can see the code and do not need to wait until they have mastered specific GPCs, it is easier to integrate word mapping (phonics) into real life – for example, the days of the week – and link it to real books.

 The concept of Phonemies (Speech Sound Monsters), which show us which sound to use, is introduced from day one, as all names are mapped.
-Use the MyWordz® site to have a free play, and tell Miss Emma which names to add to the tech so you can print them.

 bottom of page